Is My Injury Serious Enough for a Personal Injury Claim?

 For example, if a 25-year-old triathlete experiences whiplash in a car accident, it may not be anything significant and could pass within a matter of days or weeks.
 However, if an elderly woman who is already struggling with mobility experiences whiplash in a car accident, it may seriously affect whatever capacity for movement she still has, causing major problems for her everyday life.
 This would cause the same injury to be viewed in two totally different lights because of the effect it had on each of the people based on their pre-existing health condition.

-Think You Have a Claim?
+Do I Have a Claim?
 Contact WK!

 If you have been involved in an accident and you believe that your injuries may be serious enough to pursue compensation, contact us for a free consultation.
 We are ready to help you seek the justice you deserve for your suffering.